ULHPC/ulhpc-docs/docs/connect/ssh.md

     ![MobaKeyGen (SSH key generator)](images/moba-ssh-key-gen.png)

-!!! note "(deprecated) Windows only: SSH key management with PuTTY"
+??? note "(deprecated - Windows only): SSH key management with PuTTY"
     While no longer recommended, you may still want to use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) and the associated tools, more precisely:

     * [PuTTY](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe), the free SSH client